 - If I want to take classes just in Portland, do I still need to attend Orientation in Gorham?

-- How do I learn about my student account?
+- How do I learn about my student account and financial aid?

 - Where do I get my campus ID card?

 - How do I get a parking hang tag?

 - Where do I buy my textbooks?